Advice for your trip to Bangkok

-It is still relatively cheap to travel in Bangkok (see the Currency section of our General Information guide).
-Accommodation, food and entrance fees for monuments will be fixed price, and tipping is not usually expected, however at markets and independent stores a good haggler will be respected.
+It's still relatively cheap to travel in Bangkok (see the Currency section of our General Information guide).
+Accommodation, food and entrance fees for monuments will be fixed price, and tipping is not usually expected, however at markets and independent stores, a good haggler will be respected.
 If you're serious about buying, ask the vendor how much they want, then ask if they can lower the price - this usually gets you a discount which you can then counter-offer.
 Keep it friendly though, and remember that a few baht really won't make all that much difference to your budget!

 If you've read our guide to Bangkok's history, you'll understand there have been significant restrictions on freedom of expression in recent years.
 For this reason and out of respect for the Thais, do not make disparaging remarks about their royal family.
 This includes treating objects that depict the king - for example money - with respect.